JaVD054/JaVD054/README.md

 ## About Me

+- 🌱 I’m currently learning Verilog and FPGA development.
 - 🔭 I’ve explored  RISC-V, Django, Flutter etc
-- 🌱 I’m currently learning System Verilog
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/javeed-ahmad/)
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...